code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 Like with any messaging-based application, you need to create a receiver that will handle the published messages.
 The `Receiver` is nothing more than a simple POJO that defines a method for receiving messages.
 In the below example we named the method `receive()`, but you can name it anything you like.

 The `@KafkaListener` annotation creates a `ConcurrentMessageListenerContainer` message listener container behind the scenes for each annotated method.
-In order to do so, a factory bean with name `kafkaListenerContainerFactory` is expected that we will configure in the next section.
+To do so, a factory bean with name `kafkaListenerContainerFactory` is expected that we will configure in the next section.

 Using the `topics` element, we specify the topics for this listener.